TaufeqRazakh/ZoomMate_Backend/README.md

 * GET `/courses/:course_id/rooms/:id` - get a specific room that belongs to a course.
   `:id` is a room's primary key in the database

+* GET `/user/:id` - that shows the user info

+* GET `/user/:id/courses` - shows which courses they're in

+* GET `/user/:id/available_rooms `which basically shows all the rooms that can be visible to the user by Course

 * POST `/courses` with a JSON body to create a course
 ```json
 {